 Winner of logo competition

 Congratulations to Keaton Maksimous who won the logo competition for all three sporting houses.
 The competition was strongly contested but Keaton designed a terrific clean logo that will translate well to screen printing for the new sports shirts next year.
 Keaton wins three lots of $100 for his designs.
-All other entries received a small consolation prize and have their designs featured below.
+All other entries received a small consolation prize.

 Ric Kombanie, 5G: